- Share Content Marketing Metrics: Account Based Marketing Edition on Facebook

 Influence is intimately related to Time to Close.
 Influence is a KPI popularized by Jon Miller at Engagio.
 It can help you determine which of your marketing activities contributes the most to revenue.
 Rather than attributing sales credit to every marketing activity (there can be MANY), Influence attribution requires looking at groups of accounts that have a similar profile.
 By comparing these successfully closed accounts, you can determine which of your account based marketing activities are truly adding value.

 After making general changes to your measurement methodology and taking a deeper dive into these four categories, consider how your ABM strategy changes the content created.
-This changes the metrics.
+This changes the content and account based marketing metrics.

 Consider Strategy Changes to Inform Measurement Changes